How many of us have heard that complaint, and felt like we weren’t providing enough for our children to do?

 All the activities and lessons aimed at children sure make it feel like they they aren’t experiencing a real childhood unless they’re ‘pursuing their passions’ through scheduled activities.
 But is this what is best for their development?

-When I hear my children say, “I’m bored” I realize I probably have been entertaining them too much, and they’ve forgotten how to entertain themselves.
-To help them cope with boredom, and expand their creativity and resilience in the process, I intentionally allow for time for them to be bored on a regular basis.
+When you hear your children say, “I’m bored” realize you may be entertaining them too much, and they’ve forgotten how to entertain themselves.
+To help them cope with boredom, and expand their creativity and resilience in the process, intentionally allow for time for them to be bored.

 Boredom for happiness in the future